Deepak-Vohra/Bookproposal/README.md

 Numerical Brain Teasers
 by Erica Sadun

-List the books that compete indirectly or directly and tell us how yours is different and better.
-Why would a reader choose your book over the others that are on the market?

 I have not found a single book that takes an algorithmic approach to solving Sudoku, at least not in the top 100 books on Sudoku on Amazon.com : https://www.amazon.com/gp/bestsellers/books/15756641/ref=pd_zg_hrsr_books

 ## Market Size